balajivenky06/WebscrappinginPython/README.md

 This project aims to scrap normal & HD images from facebook page for particular search string using above mentionied libraries i.e. Selenium and BeautifulSoup

-Here we use chrome driver to surf the required URL and to navigae each pages
+Here we use chrome driver to surf the required URL and to navigae each pages...

+assignment.ipnb python notebook contains the code and also zip file contains chrome driver.
+User has to keep this driver in the same path where this code has been saved and then execute it to work properly...